KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Essentials/Essentials-Article.md

 ## Namespaces

-KeyboardKit uses namespaces nest types into logical groups, like ``Keyboard``, ``KeyboardAction`` ``KeyboardLayout``, etc. This helps to make the SDK surface area smaller and easier to navigate.
+KeyboardKit uses namespaces nest types into logical groups, like ``Keyboard``, ``KeyboardAction`` ``KeyboardLayout``, etc. This helps making the library surface smaller and easier to navigate.

-Namespaces don't contain protocols, or important types that are meant to be exposed as top-level types.
-This includes some essential types, like ``KeyboardInputViewController``, ``KeyboardContext``, etc., and important views, like ``KeyboardView``.
+Namespaces don't contain protocols or important types that are meant to be exposed as top-level types.
+This includes important types like ``KeyboardInputViewController``, ``KeyboardContext``, etc., and important views, like ``KeyboardView``.

 The ``Keyboard`` namespace contains many essential, keyboard-related types and views.
 By typing ``Keyboard`` and `.`, Xcode will list all types in this namespace, like ``Keyboard/KeyboardType``, ``Keyboard/Button``, etc.